ethanabowen/cloud-certification-notes/Solutions Architect Associate.md

   * IP Traffic in and out of a VPC
   * Integrates with CloudWatch and S3
   * Can be connected at the VPC, the Subnet, and/or a Network Interface
+* Equal-cost multi-path (ECMP) routing supports traffic over multiple VPN tunnels.
+  * A single VPN tunnel still has a maximum throughput of 1.25 Gbps.
+If you establish multiple VPN tunnels to an ECMP-enabled transit gateway, it can scale beyond the default limit of 1.25 Gbps.

 # S3
 * Key-Value store.
 5tb file max.